All Episodes

 Hadn't even sent a sign.

-Hut sweet hut.
+Hut, sweet hut.

-Because I have been a vocal critic of ESPN's televised football game coverage in the past.
+You know, by the way, I have to, I have to, I have to praise ESPN because I have been a vocal critic of ESPN's televised football game coverage in the past.

 They never kept the cameras on the field.

-All they did was promote whatever was coming up later in the week on the ESPN, put some idiot celebrities in the booth, chat to them about nonsense.
+All they did was promote whatever was coming up later in the week on ESPN, put some idiot celebrities in the booth, chat to them about nonsense.

 They kept the cameras on the field last night.

-Better than I have ever heard at a football game on television, the quarterback barking signals.
+And the Patriots, you could hear Brady barking signals last night better than I have ever heard at a football game on television, the quarterback barking signals.

-But every time Brady said, Hut, you know, I kept thinking of Kenya.
+But every time Brady said, hut, you know, I kept thinking of Kenya.

-And you say, one thirty, hut!
+And he'd say, $130, hut!

-I'm saying, uh, nope, not a dollar thirty, not nothing.
+I'm saying, nope, not $1.30, not nothing.

-It's just hot.
+It's just hut.

 Anyway, that's my idea.